-Please note that much of this information is now superseded by data discussed at our forum.
+Please note that much of this information is now superseded by data discussed at our prostatitis and pelvic pain forum.
 Please join the forum for the latest information.

 The cause of chronic prostatitis/chronic pelvic pain syndrome is unknown and treatments are empiric.
 Hence, the principal purpose in evaluation of the patient is to exclude a treatable cause of symptoms.
 (Alexander & Pontari, AUA Meeting 2001)

-The following distilled wisdom has been gleaned from the experience of the site managers, the advice of prostatitis researchers and discussion among sufferers on the forum.
+The following distilled wisdom has been gleaned from the experience of the site managers, the advice of prostatitis researchers and discussion among sufferers on the CPPS / prostatitis forum.
 It has made many sufferers feel close to normal again.
-A word of caution: do not take any of the prescription medications mentioned herein without discussing it first with your doctor!
+(Caveat: Information on the forum —which has a joining fee— will be more up-to-date and you are urged to join the forum rather then following the advice on this page).
+Do not take any of the prescription medications mentioned herein without discussing it first with your doctor!

 The traditional treatment for this malady has been (and for many urologists still is) antibiotics.
 We frown upon the use of antibiotics after they have failed.
 The archives are full of men reporting negative side-effects from these drugs.
 Most knowledgeable urologists today will discourage the use of antibiotics if they fail to cure a patient and cultures are negative.
 Unfortunately, many men are temporarily helped by these drugs, for complex reasons, and this convinces them that they have an infection, sending them looking for new prescriptions again and again.
 In extreme cases men have taken antibiotics continuously for years without any lasting benefit.